Reviews You Can Rely On

 Sony WHCH5205.4

-You won't be lifted away to a multi-dimensional experience, but it isn't terrible for an on-ear design.
+You won't be transported to a multi-dimensional experience, but it's not terrible for an on-ear design.
 The smaller earcups don't provide the seal to block external sounds that can overshadow fine musical details.
-The size limits dimensionality and doesn't allow the music to flow around and dance within your ears like it would in a wide, open space.
+The size limits dimensionality and doesn't allow the music to flow around and dance within your ears like it would in a vast, open space.

 Comfort and Fit